-Summer Time is Daylight Saving Time
+Summer Time Is Daylight Saving Time

 Saying “summer time” instead of Daylight Saving Time (DST) is common in many countries, especially in the United Kingdom.

 British Summer Time (BST) is the period in which DST is observed in the United Kingdom.
-The term winter time is sometimes used instead of standard time, which is the official name for the period without DST.
+The term or winter time is sometimes used instead of standard time, which is the official name for the period without DST.

 The term “summer time” can be found in various bills about DST in the United Kingdom, including the Summer Time Acts of 1916, 1925, and 1972.

 Many other countries also refer to DST as summer time.
 In Germany, which was one of the first countries to use DST, it is called Sommerzeit.
 In Scandinavian countries, DST is referred to as sommertid.